Drought threatens future of Colorado's $20 billion ski Industry

 “It’s very creative.
 Now, you have these five ski areas, competitors, cooperating to get their snowmaking water that they wouldn't be able to get on their own,” said Porzak, who represented Summit County as water counsel in the 1992 Clinton Agreement.

 So, essentially the resorts function as a water storage system for Front Range cities.
-They store the snow in the winter as snow and give it Denver and Colorado Springs come spring.
+They store the water in the winter as snow and give it to Denver and Colorado Springs come spring.
 This agreement benefits both the ski resorts and the population of Denver.

 “The ski areas all have one common denominator: they are upstream of Dillon reservoir,” said Porzak